unchartedsoftware/aperture-tiles/docs/tour/process/readme.md

 Aperture Tiles Process
 =======================

 Aperture Tiles uses a multi-stage process to develop tile-based visual analytics.
+For a detailed description of the steps required to develop custom visual analytics, see the [Quick Start Guide](../../documentation/quickstart/).

 Aggregation Stage
 -----------------